Positive recurrence of piecewise Ornstein-Uhlenbeck processes and common quadratic Lyapunov functions: Introduction

-Using the interpretation of the diffusion parameters in terms of a many-server queueing system, our main results can be formulated as follows: (1) For a slightly underloaded system without abandonment, we show that there exists a quadratic Lyapunov function which yields the desired positive recurrence using the Foster-Lyapunov criterion (Theorem~\ref{thm:noabd}).
-In general, this quadratic Lyapunov function is not explicit and non-unique.
-(2) We show that no quadratic Lyapunov function can satisfy the Foster-Lyapunov criterion for systems with abandonment.
-(3) We construct a suitable non-quadratic Lyapunov function to prove positive recurrence for systems with abandonment (Theorem~\ref{thm:qedabd}).
+Using the interpretation of the diffusion parameters in terms of a many-server queueing system, our main results can be formulated as follows: (1) For a slightly underloaded system without abandonment, we show that there exists a quadratic Lyapunov function which yields the desired positive recurrence using the Foster--Lyapunov criterion (Theorem~\ref{thmnoabd}).
+In general, this quadratic Lyapunov function is not explicit and nonunique.
+(2) We show that no quadratic Lyapunov function can satisfy the Foster--Lyapunov criterion for systems with abandonment.
+(3) We construct a suitable nonquadratic Lyapunov function to prove positive recurrence for systems with abandonment (Theorem~\ref{thmqedabd}).

 The main building blocks for these two types of Lyapunov functions are so-called common quadratic Lyapunov functions (CQLFs), which are widely used in the theory of control.
 Such functions play an important role in the stability analysis for deterministic linear systems, with different dynamics in different parts of the state space (or, more generally, operating under a switching rule).
-They are called {\em common} quadratic Lyapunov functions since they serve as a quadratic Lyapunov function in each part of the state space.
-There is a vast body of literature on CQLFs and related theory, see the survey \cite{Shorten07} for details.
-Although quadratic Lyapunov functions are ubiquitous in the literature on queueing systems \cite{daipra00,GamarnikMomcilovic08,taseph92}, to our knowledge, our paper is the first to exploit CQLFs in this context.
+They are called \textit{common} quadratic Lyapunov functions since they serve as a quadratic Lyapunov function in each part of the state space.
+There is a vast body of literature on CQLFs and related theory [see the survey \citet{Shorten07} for details].
+Although quadratic Lyapunov functions are ubiquitous in the literature on queueing systems \citet{daipra00}, \citet{GamarnikMomcilovic08}, \citet{taseph92}, to our knowledge, our paper is the first to exploit CQLFs in this context.

-As mentioned in the section on open problems of \cite{Shorten07}, it is of considerable interest to determine simple conditions for the existence of CQLFs.
-Theorem~\ref{thm:existcqlf}, which is our main technical contribution in this space, establishes such a result in the context of M-matrices and rank-1 perturbations.
+As mentioned in the section on open problems of \citet{Shorten07}, it is of considerable interest to determine simple conditions for the existence of CQLFs.
+Theorem~\ref{thmexistcqlf}, which is our main technical contribution in this space, establishes such a result in the context of M-matrices and rank-1 perturbations.
 The theorem shows that existence of a CQLF is guaranteed after merely verifying that certain vectors are nonnegative.
 It is a first result of this kind.
-Its proof relies on a delicate analysis involving Chebyshev polynomials, as well as on an extension of recent work of \cite{King06} and \cite{Shorten09} summarized in Proposition~\ref{prop:shorten2009} below.
+Its proof relies on a delicate analysis involving Chebyshev polynomials, as well as on an extension of recent work of \citet{King06} and \citet {Shorten09} summarized in Proposition~\ref{propshorten2009} below.